 The Overall Cost

 Determining the overall cost of adding a 220V outlet to your home is difficult to do and depends on a bunch of factors.
-A short run might be done for as little as $400, while a long run might cost you closer to $1,000.
+A short run might be done for as little as $400, while the long run might cost you closer to $1,000.
 If you need a panel upgrade you might spend as much as $3,000 or $4,000 to have the job completed.
 The only way to truly find out is to have an electrician come to your home, see where you want the outlet installed and give you a quote on the project.

 Always Hire a Professional to Work on Outlets